jez/hpstr-theme/sass/README.md

 overview of how these files are laid out and where are some good places to start when customizing the theme.

+## Requirements
+This theme uses a Compass plugin for animations which is aptly called "animation".
+To install it, follow the instructions [here][compass-animation] to download and install it as a Compass gem for Ruby.

 ## Layout
 This is the basic sass layout: